This post contains sponsored and/or affilaite links. Read my disclosure for more info.

 If you’ve got “that colleague” in your team, you’ll recognize how toxic it can quickly make any office environment.
 Unfortunately, they always seem to the one that has the boss on their side and makes you think twice about rocking the boat.

-And it really doesn’t matter which industry you’re in, from a PR firm in Michigan to Dallas Pest Control, these awkward people get everywhere.
+And it really doesn’t matter which industry you’re in, these awkward people get everywhere.

 So, aside from getting frustrated and angry, what else can you do to handle your temperamental co-worker and restore some tranquillity to your working day?
 We take a look at some top tips for dealing with colleagues who drive you nuts.